 Depending on the context of the testimonial, the company might need a bit more introduction.
-In this case, briefly describe what the company is all about, such as mission statement, vision, values and key characteristics of the organization.
+In this case, briefly describe what the company is all about, such as the mission statement, vision, company values, and key characteristics of the organization.

 Once you have collected employee testimonials, you need to bring them to the potential candidates’ attention.

-You can feature testimonials on social media, your website, career page, and even in printed materials that you can share e.g. in an employment event or fair.
+You can feature testimonials on your social media account, your website, your career page, and even in printed materials that you can share e.g. at an employment event or fair.

-Choose your platform according to where you prospective employees can most likely be found.
+Choose your platform according to where your prospective employees can most likely be found.
 Don’t forget that video testimonials can even be used in ads when promoting a job opening.

-Now that you have got to know the basics of employee testimonials, let’s look at some real-life examples that help you grasp the idea better.
+Now that you have got to know the basics of employee testimonials, let’s look at some real-life employee testimonial examples that help you grasp the idea better.